MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/walkthrough-desktop-application-python.md

     try:
         # You should authenticate for Bing Ads production services with a Microsoft Account,
         # instead of providing the Bing Ads username and password set.
-        # Authentication with a Microsoft Account is currently not supported in Sandbox.
         authenticate_with_oauth()

         # Uncomment to run with Bing Ads legacy UserName and Password credentials.